ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

     -   `dieLabelsSuffix` - represent a string that can be added as a label in the end of the each data information in the wafer map dies value.
     -   `colorScaleMode` - represent an Enum value that determent if the colorScale is represent a continues gradient values (linear), or is set categorically (ordinal).
     -   `highlightedValues` - represent a list of strings of dies values that will be highlighted in the wafer map view
-    -   disabled - it's represented by a boolean value and refers to the state of the `nimble-wafer-map` component.
+    -   `disabled` - it's represented by a boolean value and refers to the state of the `nimble-wafer-map` component.
 If true, the component should be rendered dimmed out and no user interaction should be allowed.

-The `quadrant`, `orientation`, `dieCharacterCount`, `disabled`, `waferDataType` and `colorBy` properties will be configurable via properties and attributes.
+The `quadrant`, `orientation`, `rows`, `columns`, `dieCharacterCount`, `disabled`, `waferDataType` and `colorBy` properties will be configurable via properties and attributes.
-The `die`, `colorScale` and `highlightedValues` properties will be configurable only via properties and will not have attributes.
+The `die`, `origin`, `colorScale` and `highlightedValues` properties will be configurable only via properties and will not have attributes.

 Methods: The following methods will be exposed in the public API:

--   focus() - adds a green box around the component when it has tab focus.
+-   `focus()` - adds a green box around the component when it has tab focus.

 Events: The events mentioned below will all be handled internally by the nimble component and they will not be part of the public API.
 In the initial implementation the following events should be handled: